blackears/cyclopsLevelBuilder/doc/tool_material_brush.md

 * Paint Visibility - If true, the visibility state of the face will be changed.
 * Visible - If true, make the face visible.
 If false, make the face invisible.

+### Hotkeys

+* Shift-X - Sample the face's properties under the mouse cursor.
+Which properties are sampled will depend on the `on` state of the `Paint Materials`, `Paint Color` and `Paint Visibility` flags.

 ## Support